MajorFemi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The eight script creates a file with the specific name to display or have in it a specificied sentence

 The ninth scipt writes into the file, the result of the specified command.

+The tenth script duplicates the last line of the file